How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 • 90-180 days lapsed: 2-4% reactivation rate

-Include a compelling offer (15-25% discount, free shipping, or a free gift) and reference the customer's purchase history to make the message personal.
-Learn more in our win-back campaign guide.
+Include a real offer (15-25% discount, free shipping, or a free gift) and reference the customer's purchase history so the message feels personal.
+More in our win-back campaign guide.

 10. Optimize the Post-Purchase Onboarding Experience

-The first 14 days after a customer's initial purchase determine whether they become a repeat buyer.
-Brands that invest in post-purchase onboarding — product education, usage tips, community access — see 20-35% higher second-purchase rates.
+The first 14 days after a customer's first purchase decide whether they become a repeat buyer.
+Brands that invest in post-purchase onboarding (product education, usage tips, community access) see 20-35% higher second-purchase rates.

 11. Create a Referral Program